 - Animals and People

 Choose your works, put it all together and then write no more than 300 words about how you made your choices.

-Bring the final result with you when you come to Warwick and we can feature these on our web-pages for everyone to enjoy.
+Bring the final result with you when you arrive and we can feature these on our web pages for everyone to enjoy.

 Warwick students with catalogues signed by Damien Hirst after meeting the artist during the Venice term.